Harrakyass/pomodoro-app/README.md

         The timer counts down from 25:00 minutes.
         When the countdown ends:
             An alert sound is played (Explosion.mp3).
-            On mobile devices, a vibration pattern is triggered.

     State Management:
         Handles Start, Pause, Resume, and Reset states effectively.